aucan/aucan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Short Bio"
+title: "Asst.
+Prof. Alaettin UÇAN"
-excerpt: "Short Bio"
+excerpt: "Asst.
+Prof. Alaettin UÇAN"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm Dr. Alaettin UÇAN.
+I am serving as an Assistant Professor at Osmaniye Korkut Ata University, Department of Computer Engineering.

 I received my M.Sc.(2014) and Ph.D.(2020) degree from the [Computer Engineering Department of Hacettepe University](http://cs.hacettepe.edu.tr) .
 The subject of my doctoral dissertation is the "Use of Optimization and Pretrained Language models in Emotion Analysis".